Customer.io vs Intercom: Which to Choose?

 Customer.io is built for product-led SaaS and digital businesses that want to turn behavioral data into automated messaging across email, SMS, push, in-app, WhatsApp, and more.
 Its Visual Workflow Builder lets marketing teams design branching, multi-channel campaigns triggered by what users do inside the product.
 With a data model that handles 12 billion+ daily API calls and a new AI Agent that builds campaigns from natural language prompts, Customer.io gives technical marketing teams real control.
 The tradeoff: it has no customer service capabilities, no helpdesk, and getting full value requires close collaboration between marketing and engineering.

-Both platforms solve real problems.
-Customer.io gets users to activate, convert, and stay.
-Intercom answers their questions when they need help.
-But neither solves a more fundamental challenge: knowing which accounts are worth pursuing, when they're ready to buy, and what signals indicate they need attention.
-That's a different layer entirely.
+Both platforms solve real, distinct problems.
+But neither answers a more fundamental question: which accounts are worth pursuing in the first place, when are they ready to buy, and what signals tell you they need attention right now?
+That is a different layer entirely.

-ZoomInfo is a B2B GTM platform built on a data foundation of 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+ZoomInfo is an all-in-one AI GTM Platform built on a data foundation of 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
 Its GTM Context Graph processes 1.5B+ data points daily, combining this data with your CRM records, conversation transcripts, and behavioral signals to reveal the full context of your accounts.
 That context shows not just what happened, but why it happened, and which actions to take next.
-Your team can run sales from GTM Workspace, launch plays from GTM Studio, or power their own tools through the API and MCP.
+Your team can run sales from GTM Workspace, launch plays from GTM Studio, or power their own tools through the APIs and MCP.
 For B2B teams that need to find the right accounts before messaging or supporting them, ZoomInfo makes everything downstream more effective.

 Use ZoomInfo to identify in-market accounts, reach verified decision-makers, and trigger plays based on real buying signals.
 Start free with ZoomInfo Lite or request a demo.